Assessing the impact of some of our activities is easy

 Practice Interviews – our flagship events

-To date, we’ve run five of these events involving more than 400 participants.
-Four have been held in English and one in French
+To date, we’ve run six of these events involving nearly 500 participants.
+Five have been held in English and one in French

 - 99% of participants found the events ‘Valuable’, with over 90% finding them either ‘Extremely’ or ‘Very’ valuable

 Several interviewees have subsequently secured jobs and internships following their practice interviews.
 One, having gained his long sought-after promotion, returned as an interviewer in our next event.